ENG498-JCDD/Team4/src/analysis/analysis-evictions-SQ1.md

 ## Which counties have the highest eviction rates?

 We calculate the average eviction rate for every county over the entire 2020-2023 period.
-This helps us identify counties with persistently high eviction levels, rather than just those that had a single bad year.
+This helps us identify counties with persistently high eviction levels, rather than just those with a single bad year.
 We rank them to find the "hotspots" for housing instability.

 ```js
 // Top 15 counties by eviction rate (averaged across all years)